yunojuno/django-simple-scim/README.md

 # Django Simple SCIM

 Django app to implement SCIM 2.0

 This package supports basic SCIM integration to enable your project to act as a SCIM Service Provider.
 This currently includes:

 - User entity CRUD operations
+- Service configuration discovery endpoints

+## Status

+In development.

 ## Version support